ariel-research/budget-survey/README.md

 3. Locust will run the test and output the results to the console.
 You'll see real-time statistics including request counts, response times, and failure rates.

-4. After the test completes, Locust will generate a summary of the test results in the console output.
+4. After the test is completed, Locust will generate a summary of the test results in the console output.

 Note: It's crucial to have your application server running before starting the Locust test.
 The load test will attempt to interact with your live application, so an active server is necessary for accurate results.